Kole Calhoun Preview, Player Props: Guardians vs. Blue Jays

 Kole Calhoun At The Plate

-- Calhoun is hitting .263 with two doubles, two home runs and four walks.
+- Calhoun is batting .262 with two doubles, two home runs and four walks.

-- In 15 games played this year, he has gone deep in two of them.
+- He has homered in two of 16 games played this year, and in 3% of his plate appearances.

-- In six games this season (40.0%), Calhoun has picked up an RBI, including two games with multiple runs batted in.
+- Calhoun has driven in a run in six games this year (37.5%), including two games with multiple runs batted in.

-- He has scored in seven games this season (46.7%), but has had no multi-run games.
+- He has scored a run in eight of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.